CMACH508/DeepTrader/README.md

 This repository holds the Python implementation of the method described in the paper published in AAAI 2021.

+Zhicheng Wang, Biwei Huang, Shikui Tu*, Kun Zhang, and Lei Xu*, “DeepTrader: A Deep Reinforcement Learning Approach to Risk-Return Balanced Portfolio Management with Market Conditions Embedding,” in Proceedings of the 35th AAAI Conference on Artificial Intelligence, AAAI-21, 2021, Feb.02-09

 ## Content

 1. [Requirements](#Requirements)